slu-soc1120/syllabus/docs/policies.md

 We are in the midst of something very few Americans alive today have experienced before to this degree - a pandemic caused by a highly contagious virus called "SARS-CoV-2."
 This virus causes an illness called COVID-19.
 Not since the fall of 1919 have Saint Louis University students begun a semester quite like this one.
 I think acknowledging that we are all starting from varying places of exhaustion, stress, and anxiety is critical.
 To that end, I've written an <a href = "https://slu-soc1120.github.io/covid19/" target = "_blank">open letter to all of you</a> that I ask you to read before our first class.

-Please, first and foremost focus on what matters and practice self care.
+Please, first and foremost, focus on what matters most and practice self care.
 Please follow SLU's guidance both for <a href = "https://www.slu.edu/health-advisory/messages/update-students-maintain-community-health-march20.php" target = "_blank">your own health and for maintaining community</a>.
 If you are living on-campus, please follow all of SLU's policies for social distancing and <a href = "https://slu.policystat.com/policy/token_access/2e1e7d4c-49c9-42ba-8055-ca833711bea4/" target = "_blank">mask wearing</a>.
 These are critical for our collective safety.
 If you are off campus this semester, please follow them anyway!

-Again, my biggest priority this semester is your health and wellbeing.
+Again, my biggest priority this semester is your health and well-being.
 Please reach out if you want to talk about strategies for managing our "new normal," if you find yourself struggling, or just need someone to vent to.
 Alternatively, you can reach out to either the <a href = "https://www.slu.edu/life-at-slu/university-counseling/index.php" target = "_blank">University Counseling Center</a> at 314-977-TALK or <a href = "https://www.slu.edu/life-at-slu/campus-ministry/index.php" target = "_blank">Campus Ministry</a> at 314-977-2425 or <campusministry@slu.edu>.

 ### Face Masks
 Since we are meeting virtually, I hope that our class meetings are able to be more relaxed than an in-person course, where face masks and social distancing will be ever present.
 If you do decide to meet-up with classmates in-person to study for a quiz or work on coursework, it is imperative that you follow SLU's policies for social distancing and <a href = "https://slu.policystat.com/policy/token_access/2e1e7d4c-49c9-42ba-8055-ca833711bea4/" target = "_blank">mask wearing</a>.